jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/retrodeck-move.md

 - Make sure you are running the latest version of RetroDECK on the old device and have started it at least once.
 - If your device has a battery like a Steam Deck or Laptop, make sure it has enough charge to complete the file transfer.
 We recommend you are plugged in while doing this to prevent data loss
 - If your old device is broken but you still have access to the data you can skip this step.
+- If you are moving to a new SD Card it is always recommended to format it before using it.

 ## Quickguides